-In each and every litigation support assignment Novotny's testimony:
+In each and every litigation support assignment Novotny's report and testimony:

-• will be based on facts, proper appraisal methodology, his past knowledge and experience and a scope of work sufficient to develop credible assignment results.
+• will be based on facts, proper appraisal methodology, his past knowledge and experience and a scope of work sufficient to develop and communicate credible assignment results.

-• He will identify and understand the appraisal problem.
-He will explain his solution to the problem in his appraisal report and while giving testimony, based on the questions posed to him.
+• He will identify and understand the appraisal problem and explain his solution in his appraisal report and while giving testimony.

 • His standard of care and his opinion development and reporting will meet or exceed the requirements of the Uniform Standards of Professional Appraisal Practice (USPAP).